 The weather is very unpredictable and always changing in the Andes Mountains, so it is difficult to say with any certainty.
-We recommend that you be prepared for warm weather, possible rain showers (Orange Nation provides rain ponchos) and a warm jacket in case of cold.
+Our recommendation is that you bring clothes to accomodate changing weather conditions including a rain poncho (provided by Orange Nation) and a warm jackets in case it gets cold.
 We also recommend that you dress in layers so you may take off or put on clothes as needed.

-The climate in Cusco has temperatures between 10º – 20º C , 50º – 68º F with warm days and cold nights.
+The climate in Cusco has temperatures between 10º – 20º C (50º – 68º F) with warm days and cold nights.
 The best time to hike the Inca trail is between the months of April through October, when the weather is warm.
-During the months of June, July and August nights are very cold which is why Orange Nation rents good quality 4 season sleeping bags.
+During the months of June, July and August nights are very cold which is why Orange Nation rents out good quality 4 season sleeping bags.

-The rainy season is during the months of November through March, if you want to hike the Inca Trail during this season, bring warm clothes and be prepared for rain but there will be a beautiful landscape and colorful flowers.
+The rainy season is during the months of November through March, if you want to hike the Inca Trail during this season, bring warm clothes and be prepared for rain.
+On the hand, the landscape is more striking with flowers in full bloom.